andreasabel/logic-and-types-meeting-2019/README.md

 | 14.00 | Nisse: On the erasure modality `@0`
 | 14.30 | Andreas: On intrinsic scoping and the sublist category
 | 15.00 | _Coffee_
-| 15.30 | Robin: On the elementary theory of the 2-category of categories
+| 15.30 | Victor: Unification with heterogeneous equality
-| 16.00 | Victor: Unification with heterogeneous equality
+| 16.00 | Talk 6
 | 16.30 | _Promenad_
 | 18.00 | _Dinner_